Transferring of 78 RPM and LP's -

 VADLYD MD12 MK4 includes as standard vertical/lateral switch, and switchable inputs for MM/MC cartridges.
 MC inputs are with 3 switchable load impedances: 50, 100, and 200 ohms.

-collectors know the problem when playing early phonograph records:
+record collectors know the problem when playing early

 78rpm records in particular have many different eq settings depending on period, placement, and recording company.
 Even within the same company, there may be differences depending on which engineer was on job that day.